NuvanaClub/Source-Code/CONTRIBUTING.md

 ### 🌟 Contributors
 - Contributors will be listed in the README
 - Special recognition for significant contributions
-- Weed Wiki will thank you! 🌿✨
+- Nuvana Club will thank you! 🌿✨

 ### 🏆 Contribution Levels
 - **Bronze**: 1-5 contributions